SexChrLab/SCC-alignment/README.md

 This repository of pipelines and code from Plaisier et al. 202x shows how to effectively account for sex chromosomes in common human genomic analyses: read alignment, variant calling (SCC-aware_VariantCalling), and gene expression analyses (gene_quantification_RNAseq).

-The description below is geared towards running these pipelines in a Linux-style environment and written to run human samples.
-We hope that the detailed explanation in the manuscript and here will help you to adapt these techniques to non-human samples; please feel free to email the Sex Chromosomes Lab at Arizona State University if you need help (http://www.sexchrlab.org/).
+The description below is geared towards running these pipelines in a Linux environment and hard-coded to run human samples on CHM13v2.0 or GRCh38 reference genomes.
+We hope that the detailed explanation in the manuscript and here will help you to adapt these techniques to non-human samples; please open a issues ticket or email the Sex Chromosomes Lab at Arizona State University if you need help (http://www.sexchrlab.org/).

 # Reasons to make the switch to sex-chromsome complement aware genomics methods